konstantinavet/project-csec476-group2/README.md

 ## Dynamic Analysis

-Static analysis established that the original delivery artifact, group2.pdf, contains a single embedded executable, group2.exe, while lacking the usual PDF action features commonly associated with automatic execution, such as /JavaScript, /JS, /OpenAction, /AA, or /Launch.
-Dynamic analysis was therefore divided into two tasks.
-The first was to determine whether opening the PDF alone would activate the malicious payload.
-The second was to determine whether the extracted executable would perform the staged reverse HTTPS behavior inferred from the static analysis.
-This separation is important because the PDF is the user-facing delivery artifact, whereas the embedded PE contains the active malicious logic.
+Static analysis determined that the initial delivery artifact group2.pdf contains a single embedded PE,group2.exeand no of the standard PDF actions that are typically found in a file designed to automatically execute an embedded application (e.g. /JavaScript, /JS, /OpenAction, /AA, or /Launch).
+Dynamic analysis therefore was split into two parts: to check if just the act of opening the PDF would trigger the malware payload, and whether the unpacked PE would exhibit the staged reverse HTTPS function that we predicted from static analysis.
+It's crucial to separate this because the PDF itself is the vehicle with which the user is interacting, but the PE itself carries the actual malicious payload.

 ### Basic Dynamic Analysis
 #### Runtime behavior of the PDF container
 The first runtime step was to open group2.pdf normally in Adobe Reader and observe its behavior.
 If the embedded executable were automatically launched by the document, the expected artifacts would include suspicious child-process activity, outbound network communication, or other evidence that the embedded payload had been triggered during document open.

-When group2.pdf was opened in Adobe Acrobat, the document rendered as a legitimate-looking Conda cheat sheet, indicating that the PDF itself contains benign visible content designed to avoid suspicion.
-However, inspection of the document interface revealed the presence of an embedded file named group2.exe, which is exposed to the user through the attachments panel.
+In Adobe Acrobat, when group2.pdf was opened, it displayed a convincing-looking Conda cheat sheet.
+This suggested that the PDF file actually contained the safe, visible file intended for human view to prevent flagging.
+Looking through the user interface of the PDF, I saw that the document contained an attached file group2.exe that was visible to the user in the attachments section.

 ![PDF opened in Adobe Acrobat showing normal document content.](images/pdf_general.png)